2.5 Documentation

 Focused DAR Notes

 Focused DAR notes are a type of progress note that are commonly used in combination with charting by exception documentation.
 DAR stands for Data, Action, and Response.
 Focused DAR notes are brief.
-Each note is focused on one patient problem for efficiency in documenting and reading.
+Each note is focused on one client problem for efficiency in documenting and reading.

 View sample charting by exception paper documentation with associated DAR notes for abnormal findings.